commercetools/atlas-projects-paginator/README.md

-# Atlas Projects Paginator 📃
+# MongoDB Atlas Iterators 📃

-Small helper to iterate over projects from the Atlas API that is used in a couple of our internal projects.
+Small helper to iterate over resources from the Atlas API that is used in a couple of our internal projects.

 ## Usage